-The Neuromuscular Disorders Division includes sub-specialty clinics, the electromyography section of the clinical neurophysiology laboratory, the neuromuscular consultation service and the muscle biopsy service.
-The neuromuscular group deals with the diagnosis and treatment of diseases of the motor neuron, plexus, peripheral nerve, autonomic nervous system, neuromuscular junction and muscle.
+The Neuromuscular Disorders Division includes sub-specialty clinics, the electromyography section of the clinical neurophysiology laboratory, and the neuromuscular research and clinical trials program.
+The neuromuscular group diagnoses and treats diseases of the peripheral nervous system, including motor neuron disease, peripheral neuropathies, myopathies and neuromuscular junction disorders.
 The program includes some of the nation’s most respected neuromuscular experts.

 Referrals & Additional Information

 Please visit our referral page for information on how to make a referral.